stylersnico/nmd/debian/README.md

 White List
 ==========

-New White list system, more info soon ...
+New White list system, use No More DDOS directly to add a white-listed ip

+-> /usr/local/nmd/nmd  -->  "Add an IP in the White List" option